-Moderna’s Omicron shot yields antibodies against new variants - The Boston Globe
+Moderna’s omicron shot yields antibodies against new variants - The Boston Globe

 Neutralizing antibodies against BA.4 and BA.5 “were approximately 3-fold lower” than those against the original omicron strain, the company said.

-Rival vaccine manufacturers Pfizer Inc. and BioNTech SE are expected to have data soon from the omicron-specific booster shots they are developing together.
+Rival vaccine manufacturers Pfizer and BioNTech are expected to have data soon from the omicron-specific booster shots they are developing together.

-BA.4 and BA.5 accounted for about 35% of US cases in mid-June, up from around 9% of cases at the end of May, according to U.S. government estimates.
+BA.4 and BA.5 accounted for about 35 percent of US cases in mid-June, up from around 9 percent of cases at the end of May, according to US government estimates.